EmilSV/WebGPUSharp/README.md

 Buffer managedBuffer = WebGPUMarshal.ToSafeHandle<Buffer, BufferHandle>(ownedHandle);
 ```

+## Generated Code
+Most of the low-level unmanaged API in the `WebGpuSharp.FFI` namespace is generated using https://github.com/EmilSV/webgpu-dawn-build, which generates C# P/Invoke bindings from the C headers from Dawn and [WebGPU Headers](https://github.com/webgpu-native/webgpu-headers).
+All generated code is in the gen folder.

 ## License
 WebGPUSharp is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.
-WebGPUSharp is using dawn as the native WebGPU implementation which is licensed under BSD 3-Clause License.
-See the [dawn LICENSE](https://dawn.googlesource.com/dawn/+/HEAD/LICENSE) for more information.
+WebGPUSharp uses Dawn as the native WebGPU implementation, which is licensed under the BSD 3-Clause License.
+See the [Dawn LICENSE](https://dawn.googlesource.com/dawn/+/HEAD/LICENSE) for more information.